fehlixus/Butterfly-AI/README.md

 Make sure that you have all the right python-modules.
 You can check that using the **requirements.txt** file.
 Make sure tp put the train/test folders and the .csv files of the [dataset](https://www.kaggle.com/datasets/phucthaiv02/butterfly-image-classification?select=Training_set.csv) into the same directory as the **main.py** file.

 #### Disclaimer
-Make sure that you have all the right python-modules.
-You can check that using the **requirements.txt** file.

-### Disclaimer
 I do **not** own the rights of the dataset.

 [Dataset source](https://www.kaggle.com/datasets/meetnagadia/butterflies-dataset)